2026 dates filling up! Earlybird rates concluding on July 1, 2026

 • The Lower Forest: We begin in dense, old-growth forests, navigating a steady vertical gain.

-• The Ridge Transition: As the elevation increases, the forest thins into sub-alpine larch.
+• The Ridge Transition: As the elevation increases, the trail gradient decreases and the forest thins into sub-alpine larch.
 We reach the ridgelines that once served as the high-altitude boundaries for the Tokugawa Shogunate.

-• The Endurance Pace: We maintain a consistent pace, with scheduled hydration and nutrition intervals managed by your guide to ensure peak.
+• The Endurance Pace: We maintain a consistent pace, with scheduled hydration and nutrition intervals managed by your professional guide to assist in peak performance and chance to reach the summit.

-• As we return to the vehicle, the physical challenge of the 25km traverse is complete.
+• As we return to the vehicle, the physical challenge of the 21km (traverse is complete.

 • The trip concludes with a drop-off at your central Tokyo location.
 You return to the city having achieved the definitive "status hike" of the Kanto region, standing on the roof of the capital.